 I think by now the question “Is alkaline water good for dogs?” has been answered…for the most part 🙂

 The question is too complex for a simple answer, and there are too many variables in play.

 - Alkaline ionized water from a water ionizer and natural alkaline spring water are best for dogs.

 - Water ionizers with molecular hydrogen infusion are best.

-- If you’re very concerned, test your dog’s urine to ensure it’s between 6.0 and 7.0 max.
+- If you’re very concerned, test your dog’s urine periodically to ensure it’s between 6.0 and 7.0 max.